Writing Wrongs Schools Programme

 Our engaging workshops and individual support from academics and professional writers will help you to create your own piece of writing on a social issue you are passionate about.
 We will support you to enter your work into writing competitions (with prizes)!

-The Writing Wrongs programme is run by the University of Warwick’s School of Law and Department of English in collaboration with the Orwell Youth Prize.
+The Writing Wrongs programme is run by the University of Warwick’s School of Law and Department of English.